HKUST-ECE-IC-Design-Center-OWL/ISEE-Complex-Signal-Co-simulation-Platform/README.md

-# HKUST-OWL-Co-simulation-Platform
+# HKUST OWL Mixe-Mode Co-simulation Platform
-Supervised by Professor C. Patrick Yue, We developed this co-simulation platform for high frequency RF and mm-Wave transceiver systems dealing with complex modulated signals
+Supervised by Professor C. Patrick Yue, we developed this co-simulation platform for high frequency RF and mm-Wave transceiver systems dealing with complex modulated signals

 ## 1. Motivation